 Acid Reflux and GERD

 Acid reflux occurs when stomach acid or bile flows back up into the esophagus, causing heartburn and other uncomfortable symptoms.
 Most people experience acid reflux from time to time, especially after eating spicy food or heavy meals.
-When acid reflux happens more then twice per week, however, the condition is considered gastroesophageal reflux disease (GERD).
+When acid reflux happens more than twice per week, however, the condition is considered gastroesophageal reflux disease (GERD).
 While acid reflux can cause some discomfort, GERD has the potential to cause serious health problems.

 The symptoms of acid reflux and GERD include: